Skip to contents

 dev

-the deviation between the transformed and the predicted azimuth (in degrees),
+the deviation between the transformed and the predicted azimuth in degrees (positive for counterclockwise deviation of observed azimuth wrt. predicted azimuth),

 nchisq